muratk3n/thirdwave/en/tweets/2019/week42.md

 don't do so good.
 You have to look nomadic.
 Even subconciously ppl seek that.

-In terms of general-demenaor, can't be too stiff, too britle...
+In terms of general-demenaor, can't be too stiff, too brittle...
 U need to come across like some stuff can just slide off you, in a backslapping, guys-guy kinda way.
 You have to be somewhat of an oaf, bonehead - but not much.
 This is true even for women, maybe for them we can call it tomboy-ishness.
 If we are to compare women, Warren does